A generalized Legendre duality relation and Gaussian saturation: Analysis of the Gaussian constant: the conjecture of kolesnikov--Werner

 where $\Phi_i^*$ is the Legendre dual of $\Phi_i$.
 Finally, note that $\Phi_1,\ldots \Phi_m$ satisfy that

-We now take specific $\mu_i = \frac{g_{A_i}}{ m( g_{A_i} ) }$ where $\mathbf{A}$ is the maximizer of \eqref{e:MaximizeGaussian-KW}, and hence the minimizer of \eqref{e:MinimizeGaussian-Tal}.
+We now take specific $\mu_i = \frac{g_{A_i}}{ m( g_{A_i} ) }$ where $\mathbf{A}$ is the maximizer of \eqref{e:MaximizeGaussian-KW}.
 Let $U_i$ be the solution to the dual multimarginal Kantorovich problem for such $\mu_i$.
 Then $U_i$ is also a quadratic function\footnote{This is because, the fact that all $\mu_i$ are centered Gaussian confirms that the barycenter $\mu$ is also centered Gaussian, and so $\Phi_i$ a quadratic function.
 Thus, \eqref{e:Phi_i-U_i} yields that $U_i$ is also quadratic. }.
 On the one hand, from Theorem 8.2 in \cite{KW}, it holds that

 On the other hand, by recalling that $e^{-U_i}$ is the centered Gaussian and that $U_i$ satisfies \eqref{e:Assump-KWConj} which is equivalent to the assumption \eqref{e:GeneDual}, the fact that $\mathbf{A}_i$ is the maximizer of \eqref{e:MaximizeGaussian-KW} yields that